Food adventures are part of every good vacation. Therefore we have decided to present you a list of the Must try Spanish cuisine In Madrid.

 A practice is less well-known than the actual sport of bullfighting.
 However, many restaurants in Madrid buy the fighting bull meat from the event and prepare it in their restaurants.

 Why?
-Because the healthy lifestyle that the fighting bulls are provided for strength to fight translates to higher quality meat for consumption instead of animals raised to supply meat to the food industry.
+The healthy lifestyle the fighting bulls provide for strength to fight translates to higher quality meat for consumption instead of animals raised to supply meat to the food industry.

 Galician Octopus or Pulpo Gallego